kennyldc/crispy-computing-machine/model/README.md

 ## Trade-offs

+The Deep Neural Network performs well on nonlinear functions.
+Neural networks allow us to extract useful information and produce inferences from the available data thanks to their learning capacity.
+Although it can be computationally expensive, it is better to use it to avoid the overfitting that the RF method can have in a classification task.

 ## Packaging

 Once we experimented and tested the ML model, we decided to go one step further.
 In this case, a particular focus of our team was to place special emphasis on the deployment of the work.